 - English or Welsh

 - Other, including British Sign Language (please specify)

 - Prefer not to say

 Q8.
 How well can you speak English? [tick one]

-Very well

-Well

-Not well

-Not at all well
+Very well Well Not well Not at all well Other (please specify) Prefer not to say

 Q9.
 Did you request an interpreter at your hearing? [tick one]